Thoughts, Tips & Takeaways

 Examples include:

-• Personal Profiles: Upload individual DiSC profiles so colleagues can view behavioural styles and preferred working methods.
+Personal Profiles: Create a List (with multiple views) displaying summary DiSC data so colleagues can view behavioural styles and preferred working methods of their peers.
 This is especially helpful for onboarding.

 By making behavioural diversity an open and shareable resource, organisations improve communication and embed inclusivity into everyday workflows.